By Colleen Harvot, Director of In-Home Care at Valley VNA Senior Care

 First, a short explanation of Memory Care Respite Partners: it is a community collaboration to provide free respite care for caregivers to people experiencing memory loss, Alzheimer’s, or dementia.
 The Oshkosh program is offered by reservation on the third and fourth Tuesdays of the month at Our Savior’s Lutheran Church, 1860 Wisconsin Street, Oshkosh.

 The program is a partnership between the Winnebago County Aging and Disability Resource Center, Our Savior’s Lutheran Church, and Valley VNA Senior Care.
 These partners saw a crucial unmet need for caregiver support, many of whom are spouses or children of aging parents.
-The Oshkosh Area Community Foundation supported our desire to come together to start the Oshkosh Memory Care Respite program with a $4,000 Community Impact Grant.
+The Oshkosh Area Community Foundation supported our desire to come together to start the Oshkosh Memory Care Respite program with a $4,000 grant from the Community Impact Fund.
 Together we have created a safe, nonjudgmental, and respectful space for people with memory loss.

 I participate in each session as the respite care coordinator and work alongside Courtnie, a Valley VNA-employed professional caregiver who is available to help up to 10 participants with personal cares and behavioral assistance during our time together.
 The rest of the energy and enthusiasm is provided by an incredible volunteer corps from Our Savior’s.
 These men and women step forward to engage with our respite clients in genuine companionship.
 The men tend to gather together as menfolk often do, and the ladies enjoy lively visits with one another.
 We honor one another’s humanity, treat one another as we would wish to be treated, share some music while we play bingo, make a craft, or create a simple culinary masterpiece in one of our most popular activities, “Cooking with Courtnie.”